G0urmetD/Sweeper/README.md

 # Sweeper
 ![](radar.png)
 ## Description
-<p>Sweeper is a small commandline tool, to ping sweep a network or single ip address.</p>
+<p>Sweeper is a small ping sweep tool.
+It uses ICMP or ARP as packets to find active hosts in a network.
+It is possible to set the workers for faster scans and create an output file with only the IP addresses to pass on to other tools.</p>

 ## Features
 - Ping sweep with ICMP packets